Ramgithj/sfia2/README.md

 ## Application

 The application is a Flask application running in 2 micro-services (front-end and back-end).

-The database directory is available should you: a) want to use a MySQL container for your database at any point or b) want to make use of the `Create.sql` file to pre-populate your database.
+The database directory is available should you:
+  a) want to use a MySQL container for your database at any point or
+  b) want to make use of the `Create.sql` file to pre-populate your database.

+The application works by:
-The application works by the front-end service making a GET request to the back-end service.
-The back-end service uses a database connection to query the database and return a result.
-The front-end service serves up a simple HTML to display the result.
+1. The front-end service making a GET request to the back-end service.
+2. The back-end service using a database connection to query the database and return a result.
+3. The front-end service serving up a simple HTML to display the result.

 ### Database Connection